drgrandilab/Grandi-Pasqualini-Bers-Human-Ventricular-Model/readme.txt

 Matlab code of the Grandi-Pasqualini-Bers human ventricular model.

+This model was developed within the framework of the Shannon-Bers rabbit ventricular model (also available for download on this website) and based on experimental data obtained in human ventricular myocytes.

 Reference:
 Grandi E, Pasqualini FS, Bers DM.
 A novel computational model of the human ventricular action potential and Ca transient.